-We want to help you by sharing most of our commission revenue with you to boost Paris travel economy.
-Check out 8% discount on Top-rated Paris tourist attractions tickets & tours:
+In the wake of the coronavirus pandemic, we want to help you by sharing most of our commission revenue with you to boost Paris travel economy.
+Check out 8% discount on Top-rated Paris tourist attractions tickets & tours here:

 The Palace of Versailles is the most famous royal chateau in France, and the most lavish with its grand Baroque architecture and lavish landscaped gardens.
 It was the centre of political power and the official royal residence of the court of France from 1682 until 1789.

 In the following extensive travel guide on the Palace of Versailles you will get all of your questions answered.
 We include background information on the history of the palace, outline all that there is to see and do at the palace, provide you with details on how to reach the palace and share some tips on what to expect when you arrive.